Summer Programs

 - Boy's/Girl's State teaches high school juniors about the rights, privileges, and responsibilities of U.S. citizens, along with the structure of city, country, and state governments.
 This intensive one-week program divides students into parties, elects officials, and works to carry out basic functions such as writing, proposing, and passing bills.
 Other Boys/Girls State activities include legislative sessions, court proceedings, law enforcement presentations, assemblies, bands, choruses, and recreational programs.
 There is a $25 registration fee if you are selected to attend.
 Boy's State is held at Eastern New Mexico University, May 26-31, http://www.nmboysstate.org/ Girl's State will also be held at Eastern New Mexico University, May 31-June 5, http://www.alanmgirlsstate.org/

 - The St. John's College Summer Academy is based on the great books reading program.
 Each week long session is based on a theme and students take classes in two of the following subject areas: laboratory science, mathematics, language, music, visual arts or rhetoric.
 Students also participate in a discussion seminar in the selected subject areas with other students and faculty member.
 The fee of $1,100 includes tuition, housing, and meals for the week.
-The food at St. John's is great.
+The food at St. John's is great. https://www.sjc.edu/summer-academy

 - The Health Careers Academy is a four-week summer program for rising sophomores and juniors .
 It will be held at the UNM campus in Rio Rancho and will provide experiential learning with academic enhancement opportunities related to health careers.
 Learn to take vital signs, get CPR and First Aid Certified, shadow health care professionals, do some service learning, and receive a stipend upon completion of the program.
 You must be a resident of Sandoval County, have a GPA of 2.5 or higher, be a current sophomore or junior, have parental permission, and be able to attend the entire program between June 1 and June 26.
 Applications open February 3 and must be received or postmarked by March 25.
-For more information and the application, go to https://hsc.unm.edu/programs/diversity/student-programs/health-careers-academy.html
+For more information and the application, go to https://hsc.unm.edu/diversity/programs/community/academy.html

 - Summer Engineering Academy at UNM is a free four-week program (June 8-July 3) sponsored by the Department of Energy, the U.S. Army Educational Outreach Program (AEOP)-UNITE Program, and other agencies and corporations.
 It offers four weeks of hands-on activities and learning experiences in all areas of engineering and computer science.
 Students meet with engineering and computer science students, as well as STEM faculty at UNM and industry professionals through activities and field trips.
 Students going into the 9th, 10th, and 11th grades are eligible to participate.
 Aimed at students from populations that are historically underrepresented and underserved in STEM fields, students completing the four-week program earn a stipend of $100/week for participation.
-Go to: https://ess.unm.edu/programs/k-12-opportunities/ess-summer-programs/index.html for more information about eligibility requirements and applications (which are due March 31).
+Go to: https://ess.unm.edu/programs/k-12-opportunities/ess-summer-programs/index.html for more information about eligibility requirements and applications (which are due March 31/priority March 15th).

-- Summer Transportation Institute at UNM is a free three-week (July 12-July 31) residential program designed to give students the experience of living in a college dorm while engaging in engineering activities.
+- Summer Transportation Institute at UNM is a free three-week residential program designed to give students the experience of living in a college dorm while engaging in engineering activities.
 Sponsored by the U.S. Federal Highway Administration and the NM DOT, students experience a variety of STEM and transportation related learning activities.
 There are also college prep courses, field trips, and hands-on workshops.
 Students going into the 9th, 10th, and 11th grades are eligible for participation.
 Go to: https://ess.unm.edu/assets/ess-programs/ess-summer-programs/index.html for more information and the application.
 Applications are due between March and May 15.